ibm-cloud-docs/account/account-upgrade.md

 ## Promotional credit for upgrading your account
 {: #promotional-credit-for-upgrading-your-account}

+After you sign up for a new Pay-As-You-Go account or upgrade your free account, you'll receive a promotional credit to use on any	{{site.data.keyword.IBM_notm}} product.
+To view the list of eligible products, go to the {{site.data.keyword.cloud_notm}} console and select **Catalog** > **Provider** > **{{site.data.keyword.IBM_notm}}**.

-If your upgrade included a promotional credit, the credit might take a few hours to appear in your account.
+The credit might take a few hours to appear in your account.
 Any unused upgrade credit expires after the 30 day period ends.
 You are invoiced for any usage that exceeds the promotional credit.
-You can view the promotional credit on the [Promotions and credits](/billing/promotions){: external} page or the [Invoices](/billing/invoices){: external} page in the console.
+To view the promotional credit, go to the [Promotions and credits](/billing/promotions){: external} page or the [Invoices](/billing/invoices) page in the console.

 The following table lists the current upgrade promotional amounts for different currencies:

 | Country       | Currency   | Converted Promo Amount |
 |---------------|------------|------------------------|